AdobeDocs/commerce-merchant-services.en/help/payment-services/payments-options.md

 The PayPal Debit or Credit card button is visible from the checkout page.

-This option can be used to present a PayPal Debit or Credit card payment option to your shoppers when you do not have an alternative credit card provider.
+This option can be used to present a debit or credit card payment option to your shoppers via a PayPal-hosted button as an alternative to a credit card integration.

 ### [!DNL Pay Later] button